lukaszgryglicki/bitergia_deployment/README.md

 # Running SirMordred

 It uses `mordred.cfg` and `onos.json` configuration files.
+Patching is optional and only required when you plan to use index aliases.

 - SirMordred doesn't support aliases to aliases yet, apply this patch: `patch /usr/local/lib/python3.6/dist-packages/sirmordred/task_panels.py patches/task_panels.diff`.
 - Use: `mordred.sh`.

-# Manage ElacticSearch aliases
+# Manage ElacticSearch aliases (optional)

+This is all optional as described above.

 By default we use aliases for all indexes, for example `git`, `github` etc. They point to `git_v1`, `github_v1` by default.
 Aliases were creaed by `VERSION='_v1' ./es/alias_all.sh`, command `_v1` is a real index suffix.